 - CCW Secure File Transfer System (SFTS) User Guide

-- Attend CCW Training Courses in-person or via webinars; prerequisites are recommended for Workbench and/or database access
+- Attend CCW training courses in-person or via webinars; prerequisites are recommended database access

 - HIPAA Compliance

-- To protect the confidentiality of Medicare and Medicaid beneficiaries, unless authorized by CMS OEDA, CCW performs data output review prior to release from the CCW VRDC
+- To protect the confidentiality of Medicare and Medicaid beneficiaries, unless authorized by CMS OEDA, CCW performs data output review prior to release from the CMS VRDC

 - Avoids disclosure or perceived disclosure of confidential information: